Irisa-Invictus/VRTist/README.md

 All code of the VRtist project is under the MIT license.

 All 3D models (FBX files or Unity prefabs) are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+## Acknowledgements

+This work is part of the INVICTUS project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 952147.